killjer215/Project_1/README.txt

          exit(EXIT_SUCCESS);
      }

+It will make a child process.
+Chdir then changes the child directory but if it fails, it displays error and exits.
   6. Can you run multiple versions of ./b.sh in the background?
      What happens to their output?
+Yes, you can do it without modification.
+The output should not change.

   7. Can you execute a second instance of our shell from within our shell program (use './shell')?
 Which shell receives your input?
+Yes, we can execute a second instance but the second one will receive our output because when you create a new instance, (subshell) it cannot change the environment of the parent.
+It is an entirely separate context.

   8. What happens if you type CTRL-C while the countdown script ./b.sh is running?
 What if ./b.sh is running in the background?
+The script will be exited in both instances.

   9. Can a shell kill itself?
 Can a shell within a shell kill the parent shell?